Photograph by Daniel Acevedo

 Alondra

 Her work is part of the permanent collections at the University of Minnesota and Museo Miguél Alemán.
-She has obtained awards, grants, and fellowships from Forecast Public Art, the University of Minnesota, the Minneapolis College of Art and Design, the New York Academy of Art, and the Emerging Curators Institute.
+She has received honors from the New York Academy of Art, Forecast Public Art, the University of Minnesota, the Minneapolis College of Art and Design, and the Emerging Curators Institute.

 Her work has been published in the book Latin Art in Minnesota, Miami Art Week Magazine, and Brown University's Somos Magazine.
 She has also attended art residencies around the U.S., including at the Weisman Art Museum and Second Shift Studio Space.